NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 2: The listing price is $15; you sold a similar number of units and got an average net profit

-3: The listing price is $20; you sold lesser units compared to the previous two cases but generated higher profits
+3: The listing price is $20; you sold fewer units compared to the previous two cases but generated higher profits

 That’s the impact of pricing on profits.